 An operator may very well be up to half a mile away from the locomotive.
 These remote-control locomotives will have flashing lights when operated in "remote" mode.
 Exercise extreme caution and allow for plenty of room when crossing tracks occupied by a remote-control locomotive.

-As always, before entering any railway property, ensure that the railway has confirmed its understanding that you are on site.
+As always, before entering any railway has confirmed its understanding that you are on site.